CRM system for banks and financial institutions

 Create and manage custom fields in a self-service way as regulatory expectations evolve.

-Break free from dependence on inefficient software companies by customizing your client data schema in-house.
-Our contextual metadata service, based on ISO 15489 ("Records management"), enables you to tailor CRM to the specific needs of your industry.
+Break free from dependence on inefficient software companies by customizing your customer data schema in-house.
+Our contextual metadata service, based on ISO 15489 ("Records management"), enables you to tailor the CRM to the needs of your industry.

 Pricing models